mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 <p align="center"><img src="/imgs/fully-connected-layer.JPG", width="540"></p>
 <p align="center">Fig 1.7 A simple fully connected layer displaying probability outputs</p>

-The fully connected layer, will take in all of the advanced features produced by the final convolution layer and output the probability for each label.
+The fully connected layer will take in all of the advanced features produced by the final convolution layer and output the probability for each label.
 Remember that the purpose of the convolution layers are to output the presence of advanced features such as eyes, mouth, or wings.
 By taking note of the presence of such features, the fully connected layer will do the last bit of detective work to determine the most suitable label to apply to each image.
-Mathematically, it works in the same way as filters do except this time, there's no 3x3 portions.
+Mathematically, it works in the same way as filters do except this time, there are no 3x3 portions.
 Each 'filter' in this case will be the same size as the output layer from the final layer of convolution.
-There can however be multiple fully-connected-layers but only just as many as the number of label classes you have, the intuition being that you can calculate the confidence level of each individual class separately.
+There can, however, be multiple fully-connected-layers but only just as many as the number of label classes you have, the intuition being that you can calculate the confidence level of each individual class separately.

 Do keep in mind, this is just a very basic understanding of what the fully connected layer seeks to accomplish.
 In actuality this layer can be much more complex but first, a long awaited question should first be answered.